Mets vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Mets

-- The Mets will hand the ball to Max Scherzer (5-2) for his 11th start of the season.
+- The Mets' Justin Verlander (2-3) will make his eighth start of the season.

-- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.
+- In seven starts this season, he's earned a quality start in three of them.

-- Scherzer will look to finish five or more innings for the sixth start in a row.

-- He has three appearances with no earned runs allowed in 10 chances this season.
+- Verlander has started seven games this season, and he's lasted five or more innings six times.
+He averages 5.6 innings per appearance.

 |Opponent